Toonkit/Website/README.md

 ## Technical

 #### **Q:** What are C++ VS2015 Redistributable Packages?
 Where do I install Visual Studio Redistributable Packages?
+How do I fix `MVSCP140.DLL / RUNTIME.DLL were not found`?

 >Visual C++ Redistributable Packages install runtime components of Visual C++ Libraries on a computer that does not have Visual C++ installed.
 The libraries are required to run applications that are developed by using the corresponding version of Visual C++.

 This is required to play Corporate Clash.
 These packages can be downloaded on [Microsoft's official website](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 Scroll down to `Visual Studio 2015` and follow the instructions.
+Both `.DLL` files are a part of the VS2015 Redistributable packages, and errors will be thrown if they either do not function, or do not exist.

 #### **Q:** How do I check the status of Corporate Clash?